The wearing of uniform is compulsory at Green Lane Primary Academy.

 We believe that the wearing of uniform encourages children to have a sense of belonging and of being part of a community.
 It is an outward expression of the Academy’s identity and promotes a feeling of pride and equality.
 In addition, we believe that the wearing of a ‘uniform’, as opposed to leisure wear contributes to helping children understand that they come to school to work and learn.

-In order to help fulfil these aims, extreme hairstyles (such as severe spikes, extreme cuts, ticks, tramlines, mullets, No 1s etc.) would be considered unsuitable.
+In order to help fulfil these aims, extreme hairstyles (such as severe spikes, extreme cuts, shaved styles, tramlines, dyed hair) would be considered unsuitable.

-From January 2017 all uniform should be purchased from our online shop.
+All uniform can be purchased from our online shop.
 Please click on the link below to access the online shop:http://greenlane.gooddies.co.uk/

 |Royal Blue Sweatshirt||Royal Blue Sweatshirt or Cardigan|